Close to areas of Outstanding Natural Beauty and Special Scientific Interest, our diverse region is host to a wide variety of wildlife.

 HedgehogsOn a summer's evening, you might hear the strange huffing of hedgehogs.
 They are not very shy and are easy to spot, once you know they are there.

-(except for bank holidays & private functions) Tuesdays - Pizza Night with Dan the Bakerman: 6pm to 9pm Wednesdays - Village Hot Pot: 6pm to 8.30pm Thursdays - kitchen closed Fridays - Light Lunches: 12.30pm to 2pm & Fish & Chips Night: 6pm to 8.30pm Saturdays - Light Lunches: 12.30pm to 2pm & Burger Night: 5.30pm to 8.30pm Sundays - BBQ time: 3pm to 6pm
+Mondays - closed except for bank holidays & private functions Tuesdays - Pizza Night with Dan the Bakerman: 6pm to 9pm Wednesdays - Village Hot Pot: 6pm to 8.00pm Thursdays - kitchen closed Fridays - Fish & Chips Night: 6pm to 8.00pm Saturdays - Light Lunches: 12.30pm to 2pm & Burger Night: 5.30pm to 8.00pm Sundays - Light Lunches: 12.30pm to 2.30pm

 The Trooper Inn ⚬ Stourton Caundle ⚬ Dorset ⚬ DT10 2JW